thewpsquad/squad-modules/readme.txt

 [I Happy to Give You](https://wordpress.org/support/plugin/squad-modules-for-divi/reviews/?filter=5#new-post) ⭐️ ⭐️ ⭐️ ⭐️ ⭐️

 == Backed By A Trusted Team ==
-Divi Squad Lite is brought to you by [Divi Squad](https://squadmodules.com/) and [WP Squad](https://squadmodules.com/) Team, a dedicated WordPress product company.
+Squad Modules Lite is brought to you by [Divi Squad](https://squadmodules.com/) and [WP Squad](https://squadmodules.com/) Team, a dedicated WordPress product company.

 == Installation ==

 = Before Installation =
-Before installing the Divi Squad Lite Plugin, make sure you have the following minimum requirements
+Before installing the Squad Modules Lite Plugin, make sure you have the following minimum requirements
 - WordPress 5.0 or greater
 - PHP version 7.0 or greater
 - MySQL version 5.0 or greater